Skip to main content

 • people with breathing or heart problems

-Guidance for coping with a heatwave is available from the sites below:
+Guidance for coping with a heatwave is available below:

 • supporting the health professionals in their response to the pandemic